ACassells/processing.js.SimpleWebCamInteraction/README.md

 Example of using the webcam with processing.js

 These are some examples that allow you to use webcam data in a processing sketch.
-Requires a broswer that supports webRTC getUserMedia (I have only got it really working in chrome).
+Requires a browwer that supports webRTC getUserMedia (I have only got it really working in chrome).

 SimpleWebcamInteraction simply renders the input from a webcam in a processing sketch.